Inside-Out Prison Exchange Program

 Breaking Barriers.
 Building Minds.

-The SJC Long Island Department of Criminal Justice and the Suffolk County Sheriff's Office Riverhead Correctional Facility are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.
+The Long Island campus Department of Criminal Justice and the Suffolk County Sheriff's Office Riverhead Correctional Facility are pleased to offer students the opportunity to enroll in the Inside-Out Prison Exchange Program.

-The Inside-Out Prison Exchange Program is unlike any other class offered at SJC.
-The semester-long course meets once per week inside a jail located approximately 25 miles east of SJC Long Island.
-The class combines SJC students (outside students) with an equal number of incarcerated men (inside students) at the Riverhead Correctional Facility.
-Both SJC and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.
+The Inside-Out Prison Exchange Program is unlike any other class offered at St. Joseph’s University.
+The semester-long course meets once per week inside a jail located approximately 25 miles east of our Long Island campus.
+The class combines St. Joseph’s University students (outside students) with an equal number of incarcerated women (inside students) at the Riverhead Correctional Facility.
+Both St. Joseph’s University and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
 The program has since grown to include 565 trained instructors from 40 states and 6 countries reaching over 20,000 students.
 The spring 2017 class will be the first Inside-Out class taught in Long Island.